maxime-esa/asn1scc/README.md

         make && sudo make install
     ```

-4. Execute ASN1SCC's `./build.sh` - it will tell you what to do next.
+3. Execute ASN1SCC's `./build.sh` - and the compiler will be built.

 Usage
 =====